Emma grew up in a small, lake side town in central New York State riding, living, sleeping and breathing horses.

 Emma moved to the Netherlands in 2013 to further her Dressage equestrian training for a year.
 She then moved to Amsterdam in 2014.

-Now, still completely horse crazy, Emma continues to live within the cozy canals and eclectic cultures of Amsterdam where she works in an atelier making an array of handmade pottery and surreal ceramic sculptures.
-Spoiler alert: usually horses.
+Now, still completely horse crazy, Emma continues to live within the cozy canals and eclectic cultures of Amsterdam where she works in her atelier designing distinctive equestrian ceramic sculpture.